josevnz/home_nmap/tutorial/README.md

         return self.interfaces
 ```

-We can get the IP address and network masks of each local interface with [Socket programming](https://docs.python.org/3/howto/sockets.html), and then map each list of networks for these ip addresses + netmask combinations:
+The class HostIface gets the IP address and network masks of each local interface using [Socket programming](https://docs.python.org/3/howto/sockets.html), and then map each list of networks for these ip addresses + netmask combinations:

 ```python=
 SIOCGIFADDR = 0x8915
 SIOCGIFNETMASK = 0x891B